-Descriptions of the most common treatment options for small bowel cancer are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for small bowel cancer because there are different treatment options.
 Learn more about making treatment decisions.
-Given that small bowel adenocarcinomas are uncommon, there is limited scientific research on best treatment options.
-Since small bowel adenocarcinomas are similar to colon cancers, they are often treated with similar treatments as colon cancer.
-However, be sure to talk to your doctor to see if there are clinical trials specific to small bowel adenocarcinomas available to you.

 Learn more about the basics of cancer surgery.